siongui/tiktokgo/README.rst

    :target: https://raw.githubusercontent.com/siongui/tiktokgo/master/UNLICENSE

 **tiktokgo** downloads user avatar photo and videos.

-Currently this package can download user avatar photos and latest 5 video items without login if the user account is not private.
+Currently this package can

+- download user avatar photos and latest 5 video items (with watermark) without login if the user account is not private.
+- download video item (with watermark) by the item URL.

+Visit `example <tiktokdl/example/>` directory for examples.

 Tested on: